Loading

 Signs Your Honda Thermostat Needs Replacement

-• Fluctuating Temperature Gauge: If the temperature gauge moves erratically, it may indicate a malfunctioning thermostat.
+• Fluctuating Temperature Gauge: If the temperature gauge in your Honda is constantly fluctuating, it could indicate a problem with the thermostat.

 How do you know if you need to replace thermostat?